mongodb/docs/source/includes/list-tables/configmap-keys-curl.rst

        The |k8s-op-short| creates the |mms| project if it does not exist.
 If you omit the ``projectName``, the |k8s-op-short|
-       creates a project with the same name as your |k8s| resource.
+       creates a project with the same name as your
+       |k8s| resource.

+       To use an existing project in a |com|
+       organization, locate
-       If you need or want to use an existing project, you can find the ``projectName`` by clicking the :guilabel:`All Clusters` link at the top left of the screen, then either search by name in the :guilabel:`Search` box or scroll to find the name in the list.
-Each card in this list represents the combination of one **Organization** and **Project**.
+       the ``projectName`` by clicking the :guilabel:`All Clusters` link at the top left of the |com| page, and searching by name in the :guilabel:`Search`
+       box, or scrolling to find the name in the list.
+       Each card in this list represents the combination of one |com| **Organization** and **Project**.

      - ``Development``

    * - ``orgId``
      - string
-     - 24 character hex string that uniquely identifies your MongoDB :opsmgr:`Organization </tutorial/manage-organizations>`.
+     - 24 character hex string that uniquely identifies your
+       |com| :opsmgr:`Organization </tutorial/manage-organizations>`.

+       .. include:: /includes/admonitions/note-k8s-supported-in-om4.rst

        Depending on your |k8s-op-short| :ref:`credentials
        <create-k8s-credentials>`, this field is: